pkriens/pkriens.github.io/_posts/2018-01-17_TensorFlow.md

 		}
       	}

-Notice that the Network objects act as the last layer so we can take special action and let the MiddleLayer be just concerned about being, eh, a layer.
-This is generally a sign of a good cohesive design.
+Notice that the Network objects act as the last layer so we can take special action and let the Middle Layer be just concerned about being, eh, a middle layer.
+This is generally a sign of a good cohesive design if you do not need a special case.

-The constructor creates a number of _linked layers_.
+The Network constructor creates a number of _linked layers_.
 The #out of the previous layer's output is the #in of the next layer.
-For a network of 3-4-2, i.e. `new Network( 3,4,2)`.
-The network would look like:
+For a network of 3-4-2, i.e. `new Network( 3,4,2)`, The layers would look like:

       	Layer input = new MiddleLayer(3,4,new MiddleLayer(4,2, this)); // don't paste this in JSHell